xronos-inc/lf-dev-docker/README.md

 Once the container is started, connect to the remote target from VS Code on your host.
 See [Remote Development](https://code.visualstudio.com/docs/remote/ssh) for more information.

+If your docker container is running on a remote system, such as an EC2 instance, SSH port 22 may be blocked.
+In this case, you can map the container port 22 to an alternate port on the remote host.
+Add flag `-p 2222:22` to the `docker run` command above, and configure your SSH session to connect via port 2222.
+Ensure the remote host has opened this port on its firewall.

 ## Arguments